dangerfarms/newcomers-guide/section-2/commitment_and_payment.md

 ## Commitment

-We require you to commit to a certain number of hours per week.
+We require you to commit to a certain number of points per week, at a minimum of 8 points per week.

-The number of hours per week will be agreed upon for each month.
+The number of points per week will be agreed upon for each month in advance.

-We guarantee to deliver enough tasks for you to fill those hours.
-In case we fail to deliver, you will get paid for the agreed number of hours.
+We guarantee to deliver enough tasks for you to fill those points.
+In case we fail to deliver, you will get paid for the agreed number of points.

 In case you are assigned to a task, but fail to complete it by the deadline, you will not be paid, or only a part of the original amount will be paid.
-It is up to the gluers to decide how much will you be paid, in this case.
+It is up to the gluers to decide how much will you be paid in this case.

 ## Estimate and price